input-output-hk/peras-design/site/docs/reports/tech-report-1.md

 * A Peras certificate must be reasonably "small" in order to fit within the limits of a single block without leading to increased transmission delay.
   * The current block size on `mainnet` is 90kB, with each transaction limited to 16kB.
-  * In order to not clutter the chain and take up too much block estate, a certificate should fit in a _single transaction_.
+  * In order to not clutter the chain and take up too much block estate, a certificate should ideally fit in a _single transaction_.
 * Certificates need to be produced _locally_ by a single node from the aggregation of multiple votes reaching a quorum.
   * Certificate forging should be reasonably fast but is not critical for block diffusion: A round spans multiple possible blocks so there is more time to produce and broadcast it.
 * A certificate must be reasonably fast to verify as it is on the critical path of chain selection: When a node receives a new block and/or a new certificate, it needs to decide whether or not this changes its best chain according to the weight,